 ordinary/regular tutoring centers in a group of 3 or 4 children where your child receives only a portion of the tutor’s time and attention.

 Multisensory Reading Clinic, we will give the tools that your child needed the most to succeed academically and every minute of your child’s direct instruction is focused on his specific learning needs so that he can progress as quickly as possible.

 Are fees covered by insurance?

 Contact your insurance provider for more details, but be specific when you give the information to your insurance provider.
-We are NOT a clinic for speech therapy or any psychological treatment but a clinic providing a treatment/therapy for individuals with difficulties in literacy - learning to read, write, spell, and comprehend.
+We are NOT a clinic for speech therapy or any psychological treatment but a clinic providing a treatment/therapy for individuals with literacy difficulties - learning to read, write, spell, and comprehend.

 How long does the therapeutic tutoring last?

 Each session takes 55 minutes, or 110 minutes for older students, two to five times or until six times per week.
 We usually recommend how often your child should come to our clinic, and it all depends on different factors, such as his learning needs, capacity to learn, etc.